patrickfay/ski-tracker/app/services/user-data/README.md

 }
 ```

 Below is the object model for the `Entry` object.
+This object holds all data related to an entry for a ski day.
 Please note that each entry object must have a unique date.
 This is checked for when adding a new entry object to the user's data.

 ```javascript